Why Your Website Isn't Ranking on Google (And How to Fix It)

 Sitemap: https://yourdomain.com/sitemap.xmlHow to verify: Use Google Search Console's URL Inspection tool.
 Paste any URL and check if robots.txt is blocking it.

-Another common mistake.
+Another common one.
 Your dev team added <meta name="robots" content="noindex"> during staging and forgot to remove it.

 Sometimes it's not in the HTML.
 Check the HTTP headers for X-Robots-Tag: noindex.
 That's even harder to spot.